sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 <p><b>Dynamic Policy examples are documented in the 'Dynamic configuring processing' here:</b> <!-- INSERT link here --></p>

-<p><b>Sycn command - App-V Sync protocol reference:</b> <!-- INSERT link here -->.
-The examples in the scenarios section below demonstrate how the Publishing document should be crafted to successfully publish packages, dynamic policies and connection groups.</p>
+<p><b>Sync command - App-V Sync protocol reference:</b> <!-- INSERT link here -->.
+The examples in the scenarios section below demonstrate how the publishing document should be crafted to successfully publish packages, dynamic policies and connection groups.</p>

 ## Scenarios addresed in AppV MDM functionality